laurencelundblade/QCBOR/README.md

 maps and arrays without the caller having to do anything.
 This includes mixed definite and indefinte maps and arrays.

+### Uncompatible Changes

+Encoding of MIME tags now uses tag 257 instead of 36.
+Tag 257 accommodates binary and text-based MIME messages where tag 36 does not.
+Decoding supports either.

+The number of nested tags on a data item is limited to four.
+Previously it was unlimited.

+Some of the error codes have changed.

 ## Floating Point Support

 By default, all QCBOR floating-point features are enabled.
 This includes